varqa-abyaneh/Papers/Paper_1/README.md

 *Tab: Figure 4 & Table 2 information*

 The input data is given on the top table.
-These can paramters can be put into the "Setup" parameters and then the code can be run.
+These can parameters can be put into the "Setup" parameters and then the code can be run.
 You will obtain the relevant information.

 * Plot of the wavefunction using python graphics (Figure 4)
 * Raw data for the wavefunction (Figure 4)